 A charitable contribution includes cash or product donations.
 A cash charitable contribution is a financial donation that is philanthropic in nature and provided to a non-profit organization to support a specific community-based (or regional/national) program, project or event.
 A product donation is provided through specific product-giving programs to non-government organizations generally responding to disasters, medical relief efforts or basic healthcare needs in under-served communities.
-All requests for charitable contributions are reviewed by a multidisciplinary committee, which may include Medical Affairs, Healthcare Compliance, Public Affairs, Human Resources and Legal, as necessary.
+Requests for charitable contributions are evaluated through a formal review process which may include a multidisciplinary committee comprised of Medical Affairs, Healthcare Compliance, Finance and Legal, as necessary.
 Recipients must be tax-exempt organizations with an appropriate federal tax-exempt status.
 Requests should include the organization's mission statement, IRS tax status, project/event description, description of how the funds will be used, project budget (if applicable) and annual operating budget (if applicable).
-The following types of requests are generally not eligible for charitable contributions:
+Some requests or categories may not meet our guidelines for giving.
+These exclusions include the following:

-- Requests from organizations that do not have a valid federal tax-exempt status
+- Organizations that do not have a valid non-profit, tax-exempt status

 - Trips or tours